LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 ##### Big O
-The time efficiency of this transaction would be O(n) because we could be inserting the new node, worse case scenario, at the end. with N being the number of nodes possible, we would therefore have O(n) time efficiency.
+The time efficiency of this transaction would be O(n) because we could be inserting the new node, worst case scenario, at the end. with N being the number of nodes possible, we would therefore have O(n) time efficiency.